David Halberstam

 David Halberstam (April 10, 1934 – April 23, 2007) was an American writer, journalist, and historian, known for his work on the Vietnam War, politics, history, the Civil Rights Movement, business, media, American culture, Korean War, and later, sports journalism.
 He won a Pulitzer Prize for International Reporting in 1964.
-Halberstam was killed in a car crash in 2007, while doing research for a book.
+Halberstam was killed in a car crash in 2007 while doing research for a book.

 Early life and education

-Halberstam was born in New York City, the son of Blanche (Levy) and Charles A. Halberstam, schoolteacher and Army surgeon.
+Halberstam was born in New York City, the son of Blanche (nee Levy) and Charles A. Halberstam, schoolteacher and Army surgeon.
 His family was Jewish.
 He was raised in Winsted, Connecticut, where he was a classmate of Ralph Nader.
-He moved to Yonkers, New York, and graduated from Roosevelt High School in 1951.
+Halberstam moved to Yonkers, New York, and graduated from Roosevelt High School in 1951.

-In 1955 he graduated from Harvard College with an A.B. degree after serving as managing editor of The Harvard Crimson.
+In 1955, he graduated from Harvard College with an A.B. degree after serving as managing editor of The Harvard Crimson.
 Halberstam had a rebellious streak and as editor of the Harvard Crimson engaged in a competition to see which columnist could most offend readers.